 And muffins are so wonderful packed with summer fruit.
 But for now, I have falafel balls baked in a muffin tin, with a spicy sauce.
 We’re a creative group at Progressive Eats, and I wanted to hold up my end of the bargain.

 Falafel is usually fried – it’s how you get a crispy exterior, while the insides remain tender.
 But I don’t really do fried.
 So I baked them.
 Mine weren’t crispy, to be honest.
 They were very tender, inside and out, so I need to do more experimenting.
 But their flavor was really wonderful!
 When I get a crispy exterior, I’ll update this recipe pronto.
 Until then, this is a great recipe for flavorful tender falafel.

-Baked Falafel with a Spicy Moroccan Sauce (in a muffin pan!!)
+Baked Falafel with a Spicy Moroccan Sauce

 - 1 cup dried chickpeas